What to Look For in an Infant Car Seat

 What Features Should I Consider?

 If you plan to travel often in a vehicle you don't own, you may wish to choose a model where the bucket seat can be secured to the vehicle without the use of its base.
 This also comes in handy if you plan to bring your child on an airplane; flying with a child is cumbersome enough without having to lug around a car-seat base.
-Just make sure the car seat you've chosen is approved for aircraft use as well.
+Just make sure the car seat you've chosen is approved for as well.

 Infant car seats often come with only one base, which can be a hassle to move from one vehicle to the next.
 If you expect your child will regularly ride in different vehicles, check to see that your prospective car-seat maker sells extra docking bases à la carte.